LixinDu/oreAlgebra/README.md

 The public chat UI defaults to the combined `both` index.
 If you build a different index, change the `Index path` field in the sidebar.

+To use the chat UI, choose a provider and either enter the key in the sidebar or set it in your environment / `.env` file:

+- OpenAI: `OPENAI_API_KEY`
+- Gemini: `GEMINI_API_KEY` or `GOOGLE_API_KEY`
+- Ollama: no API key required, but a local Ollama server is needed

 Retrieval-only UI:

 ```bash
 streamlit run streamlit_app.py
 ```

+The retrieval-only UI does not require an LLM API key.

 ## Notes